Bob Wiseman: Touring and theatre

 In 2009, Wiseman created Actionable, a PowerPoint presentation utilizing Super 8, video and live accompaniment on accordion and guitar which he presented in 2010 at the Uno Festival in Victoria, as well as Fringe Festival circuits.

 Wiseman collaborated theatrically with Scott Thompson of The Kids in the Hall, creating and touring Scottastrophe, also with Anand Rajaram on award-winning Cowboys and Indians, and with Sean Dixon for Barbara Gowdy's story The White Bone adaptation, with The Madawaska String Quartet and with Maggie MacDonald and Stephanie Markowitz writing the music for their play The Rat King.

 Wiseman toured with Feist, Final Fantasy, Ron Sexsmith, and Scott Thompson and was a guest performer with Wilco, The Wallflowers, Eugene Chadbourne, Jimmy Carl Black (of Frank Zappa), Edie Brickell, Michelle Wright, Ashley MacIsaac & Garland Jeffries.
 Videos on YouTube of Wiseman songs performed with Feist ("You Don't Love Me"), Serena Ryder ("White Dress") Sexsmith ("All The Trees)".

 Artists who covered Wiseman's songs include The Madawaska String Quartet, UIC, Leah Abramson, The Bourbon Tabernacle Choir, Michael Holt, Change of Heart, Magali Meagher, Tom St. Louis, Ben Bootsma, and The Blind Venetians.

 Wiseman makes super 8 films and videos that he accompanies live on accordion, guitar or piano.
 He tours/ performs with these films in Europe, United States, New Zealand, and Canada, subtitling them when necessary.
 Wiseman is the only live musician on John Oswald's 1988 release Plunderphonics.
 He was on the board of directors for LIFT, TAIS, The Tranzac & the Blocks Recording Club label in Toronto.
 In 2019, he obtained his master's degree in Environmental Studies from York University and currently is in the PhD program at the International Institute for Critical Studies in Improvisation.

 Production

-Wiseman started producing records in the 1980s, his debut "Wet Water" charted No. 4 on CKLN-FM at Ryerson Polytechnical Institute.
-Soon he was arranging and recording many friends like Ron Sexsmith, Sam Larkin, Kyp Harness, Sahara Spracklin and UIC.
-The record he produced for Ron Sexsmith "Grand Opera Lane" was rejected by Canadian A&R representatives.
-Through persistence he managed to get it to Todd Sullivan at Geffen Records in Los Angeles, who eventually gave it to Ronnie Vance in the publishing department which led to a deal for Ron Sexsmith with Interscope.
-Other notable clients were Kid in the Hall Bruce McCulloch, with whom Wiseman produced and co-wrote much of his Atlantic Records release Shame Based Man (listed as No. 24 on Spin Magazine's top comedy albums of all time).
-Other artists Wiseman has produced include Edie Brickell, Canadian Member of Parliament Andrew Cash, Knitting Factory Recording Artist Carmaig de Forest, Robert Priest, Anhai, Friendly Rich, Jess Reimer, Katie Crown, Bourbon Tabernacle Choir, Eugene Chadbourne, and Bob Snider.
+Wiseman began producing records in the 1980s.
+His debut, Wet Water, charted at number four on CKLN-FM at Ryerson Polytechnical Institute.
+He also arranged and recorded for other artists, such as Ron Sexsmith and Kyp Harness.
+The record he produced for Sexsmith, Grand Opera Lane (1986), was rejected by Canadian A&R representatives, though it was eventually picked up by Geffen Records.
+Other notable clients were Bruce McCulloch, with whom Wiseman produced and co-wrote Shame-Based Man in 1995.
+Other artists Wiseman has produced include Edie Brickell, Andrew Cash, Carmaig de Forest, Robert Priest, Anhai, Friendly Rich, Katie Crown, Bourbon Tabernacle Choir, Eugene Chadbourne, and Bob Snider.